top of page

 A new perforated metal boundary fence provides essential safety at roof level while remaining discreet and mitigating overlooking.
 Lightweight construction strategies addressed strict structural limits, and planting was designed to feel generous despite shallow soil depths.
 Each element was coordinated to balance safety, performance and visual calm, allowing the character of the original building to remain legible.

 In central London, access to meaningful outdoor space is rare.
 The rooftop garden significantly strengthens the school’s offer by providing a dedicated external environment within a dense urban context.
-By reimagining an existing rooftop rather than expanding the building footprint, NOOMA enabled the school to unlock valuable additional space for teaching, events and informal use, enhancing both the student experience and the long-term value of the site.
+By reimagining the existing rooftop rather than expanding the building footprint, NOOMA enabled the school to unlock valuable additional space for teaching, events and informal use, enhancing both the student experience and the long-term value of the site.